Lordsheep13/offline-poketype-calculator/README.md

 # offline-poketype-calculator

-only dependencies are PyQt5
+only dependencies are gtk3

+C version of offline-poketype-calculator

-currently the application is in a unfinished state, and i intend to change all of it to be written in C with gtk3 or gtk4
+currently the application is in a unfinished state